etsangsplk/hashgraph-ledger/README.md

 ## QuantumLedger

 The QuantumLedger is an experimental blockchain written completely in javascript.
 Contracts in QuantumLedger are just javascript promises that live inside a virtual machine.
-Smart Contracts have access to transaction arguments and the parts of the ledger state that are controlled by the contract's owner.
+The contracts have access to transaction arguments and the parts of the ledger that are controlled by or have explicitly been granted access to the contract's owner.
 An owner is defined by a public key.

 #### Key Generation